VickyW2366/Assignment-2/README.md

 User authentication: you can log in as a user, different users have different levels of access, only admin users can edit details and add new buses, all users can vew information. log in fields have user validation(will say you need to put your email/password in like in the create/edit bus pages)

+bootstrap/react/javascript

 ## TODO ##
-put text fields in allignment
 favourite buses
-make unregistered/status old values show up when the data isnt valid or being edited like all other fields icons for status? maybe photos of the bus pagination buttons javascript
+make unregistered/status old values show up when the data isnt valid or being edited like all other fields use javascript to show validation errors icons for status? maybe photos of the bus pagination buttons
 3rd table Owner many to many relationship? status css green orange yellow red blue(on loan) add more pre determined buses in database